peferron/7dbs-in-7wks/README.md

 # 7dbs-in-7wks

-Code from the "Seven Databases in Seven Weeks" book.
+Source code from the book is available on the [official website](https://pragprog.com/book/rwdata/seven-databases-in-seven-weeks).